huy-hng/anyline.nvim/README.md

 Indentation Lines with Animations for Neovim

-Thought about naming this animeline.nvim but that might have been a little to cringe
+Thought about naming this animeline.nvim but that might have been a little to cringe This is my first attempt at creating neovim plugins and more importantly, my quest on creating useless plugins.

 > **Warning**
 > Highly experimental.
+> Only tested in neovide and neovim inside terminal
 > Currently no options available, but will change shortly

 ### Showcase